 The term 'hazardous waste' is used in England, Wales and Northern Ireland to describe waste with hazardous characteristics as set out in the List of Wastes (LoW) Regulations.1 Certain types of waste are classed as 'hazardous' because they possess properties that pose a threat to human health or the environment such as toxicity, flammability, corrosiveness and carcinogenicity.
-Hazardous waste, is different to other waste categories as it arises from several different, distinct, sources so does not occur as a discrete waste stream, being more a collection of different materials, which are generally collected and managed separately due to their hazardous properties.
-For example, fridges containing CFC gases and cathode ray tubes used in TV and computer monitor screens are classed as hazardous as are oily water, interceptor wastes and undepolluted scrap ('End of Life') vehicles, and they would usually be managed at different sites.
+Hazardous waste is different to other waste considered as it does not have a discrete source as it is instead a collection of different materials, which are generally collected and managed separately due to their hazardous properties, which may arise from different sources.
+For example, fridges containing CFC gases and cathode ray tubes used in TV and computer monitor screens which are classed as hazardous waste may occur in both domestic and commercial waste streams but require separate management from other wastes to minimise the environmental impact of their management.

-Hazardous wastes arise within the following waste streams depending on their origin:
+Hazardous wastes generally arise within the following waste streams depending on their origin: